 Stops along the trail:

-The Cheese Barn, Matatoki Organic cheeses made on site, full cafe menu and cute farm animals to pet over the fence.
+The Cheese Barn, Matatoki Organic cheeses made on-site, a full cafe menu and cute farm animals to pet over the fence.

 Historical Maritime Park, Paeroa

-They have a great Christmas Light show in December, but its worth a visit any time.
-A green park, museum with old naval and maritime relics, river cruises if the tide is right, alpaca, chickens and ducks and Mower the cat.
+They have a great Christmas Light show in December, but it's worth a visit any time.
+A green park, a museum with old naval and maritime relics, river cruises if the tide is right, alpacas, chickens and ducks and Mower the cat.